-Any individual who alleges misconduct under the USA Curling SafeSport Handbook that, upon review, is determined to be malicious, frivolous, or made in bad faith will be in violation of the policy and subject to disciplinary action.
+Any individual who alleges misconduct under the USA Curling SafeSport Handbook or USA Curling MAAPP that, upon review, is determined to be malicious, frivolous, or made in bad faith will be in violation of the policy and subject to disciplinary action.
 Bad-faith reports may also be subject to criminal or civil proceedings.